Parkreiner/eon-guild-card-database/Design Doc/Main Overview.md

 * Make "Search by region" a separate option that's always set to something, since I'm pretty sure NA and EU cards won't work together

+## Technology

+### Tech choices

+Honestly, I'm of the mind that anything's good, so long as it works.

+#### Definitely Need

+* HTML
+* JavaScript
+* CSS3

+#### Things I know nothing about but should learn

+The MERN Stack, basically

+* MongoDB
+* Express
+* React
+* Node

+#### Maybe

+* Vectors for site flourishes

+### Tech considerations

+* Need to optimize images to speed up load times, especially for web.
+* Need to reduce image size to be as small as possible, to save on bandwidth
+* Can't just throw a bunch of nasty-ass scripts on my site
+* Not all sites support SVG files

+### Browser Support

+On one hand, I should probably support a good range of browsers.
+On the other, I'm pretty sure everyone who plays EO is going to be tech-savvy enough to keep their browsers up-to-date.

 ## Design

 * Design the website for mobile first